GoogleCloudPlatform/google-cloud-dotnet-debugger/README.md

 ## Usage

+The .NET Core Stackdriver Debugger is currently in Alpha.
+This product might be changed in backward-incompatible ways and is not subject to any SLA or deprecation policy.
+It is not guaranteed to move forward to General Availability.
+This product is not intended for real-time usage in critical applications.

 To be able to use the .NET Core Stackdriver Debugger you will need to deploy PDBs with your code.
 See the example below: